ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 ### ATT protocol

 GATT client writes and GATT server updates come in two versions - with and without confirmation.
 Requiring confirmations limits the throughput severely so to maximise throughput you can move reliability up from the stack to your application.
+Without confirmations more than a single Peripheral <=> Central data exchange can be made per connection.
+With confirmations, the connection event ends when the peripheral replies as it needs to prepare the acknowledgement which will be sent possibly in the next event.

 ### Packet timings